IanSaunders/superstreak/index.md

 ### Why?

-The idea was inspired by the traditional 1 mile streak, http://www.runeveryday.com/index.html, the reason we decide to introduce a "super" streak was that it seemed easy to sneak a 1 mile run in, with a bit of a push, you can have your run done in ~10mins.
-The logistics of running 5 km each day seemed just the right balance between too easy and too hard, and gave the challenge of running every day, at least more mortals, a little edge to it.
+The idea was inspired by the traditional [1 mile streak](http://www.runeveryday.com/index.html), the "super", it seemed easy to sneak a 1 mile run in every day as with a bit of a push, you can have the run done in ~10mins, that's a coffee break right?
+The logistics of running 5 km each day seemed just the right balance between too easy and too hard, and gave the streak, at least for mortals, a little edge to it.

 ### Why 45 mins?